Because the Night

-"Because the Night" is a rock song written by Bruce Springsteen and Patti Smith that was first released in 1978 as a single from the Patti Smith Group album, Easter.
-This version rose to No. 13 on the Billboard Hot 100 chart, as well as No. 5 in the United Kingdom, and helped propel sales of Easter to mainstream success.
+"Because the Night" is a rock song from 1977 written by Bruce Springsteen and Patti Smith which appears on the 1978 Patti Smith Group album Easter.
+On March 2, 1978, the song was released as a single, and was commercially successful, reaching No. 13 on the Billboard Hot 100 chart and No. 5 in the United Kingdom, which helped propel Easter to mainstream success.

-The song has subsequently been covered by numerous artists, and at least two of these cover versions have been chart hits.
-A 1992 version of the song by Co.Ro was a hit in several countries in Europe and South America.
-It reached No. 1 in Spain and the Top 10 in Belgium, France, Greece and Italy.
-The following year, a live acoustic version was recorded by 10,000 Maniacs for MTV Unplugged.
-This recording reached No. 11 on the Billboard Hot 100, making it the highest charting version of the song in the U.S.
+The song has been recorded by several singers.
+In 1993, a live acoustic version was recorded by 10,000 Maniacs for MTV Unplugged.
+This version reached No. 11 on the Billboard Hot 100, making it the highest charting version of the song in the U.S. The song also became 10,000 Maniacs' highest charting single in the U.S. and Canada.

 In 1987, the song was ranked No. 116 on NME magazine's list of "The Top 150 Singles of All Time".
 It remains the best-known song of Smith's catalog.
 In 2021, Rolling Stone ranked it No. 358 on "Top 500 Greatest Songs of All Time".
 The Independent listed the song as one of the ten best new wave singles of 1978.

 History

-Bruce Springsteen and the E Street Band recorded "Because the Night" at Atlantic Studios, New York on June 1, 1977, the first day of sessions for Darkness on the Edge of Town, though the lyrics only consisted of the song title and some mumbling.
+Bruce Springsteen and the E Street Band recorded "Because the Night" at Atlantic Studios in New York City on June 1, 1977, the first day of recording sessions for Darkness on the Edge of Town, though the lyrics only consisted of the song title and some mumbling.
 Springsteen struggled with the song for almost four months until his engineer, Jimmy Iovine, got involved.
-At the time, Iovine was also producing the album Easter for Patti Smith at the Record Plant in New York, where Darkness was also being recorded.
+At the time, Iovine was also producing the album Easter for Patti Smith at the Record Plant in New York City, where Darkness was being recorded.